-1. Understanding each other’s intrinsic values is critical.
-If you don’t see eye-to-eye on the important issues, you can choose not to marry legally.
+1. Understanding each others’ intrinsic values is critical to health and happiness of the marriage.
+If you don’t see eye-to-eye on the important issues, you can choose not to legally marry.

-Will you or I pay spousal support if we separate legally or get divorced?
+Will you or I pay spousal support if we legally separate, divorce or dissolve our domestic partnership?

 Yes.
-If our marriage ends, I’ll give you $1 million for each year that we were married.
+If our marriage ends, I’ll give you $1 million for each year of our marriage.

-No. I’m not going to support you if we separate or get divorced.
+No. I’m not going to support you if we separate or divorce.

-If you earn more than I do, I would like you to pay spousal support equal to one-half of your net income for a period equal to one-half of the length of the marriage, and vice-versa.
+If you earn more than I do, I would like you to pay monthly spousal support equal to one-half of your net income for a period equal to one-half of the length of our marriage, and vice-versa.

-If I leave my career to become a stay at home mom, and we separate or get divorced, I would like you to pay spousal support until our youngest child graduates from high school, and I have returned to work earning $10,000 gross monthly.
+If I leave my career to become a stay at home mom, and we separate or get divorced, I would like you to pay spousal support until our youngest child graduates from high school, and I return to work earning $10,000 gross monthly or more.
 If I don’t leave my career for kids, I’m healthy, and earn an income similar to yours, I won’t need your support.
-If our income differs significantly, whoever earns more should pay the other one-half of the difference for one-half of the length of the marriage.
+But, if our income differs significantly, whoever earns more should pay the other one-half of the difference for one-half of the length of the marriage.

-2. A marriage with wedding licenses and certificates issued by the government is more than a romantic moment.
-It’s a legally binding contract governed by laws.
+2. A wedding ceremony preceded and followed by a marriage license and certificate issued by the government and signed by the betrothed is more than a romantic gesture.
+It’s a legally binding contract governed by state laws.